PhilipLivingston88/ndechat/README.md

 - OpenAI for the ChatGPT API
 - Font Awesome for icons
-- Google Fonts for typography
+- Google Fonts for typography "# ndechat"